Chapter 29

 Key Quotes & Analysis

-"Valancy toiled not, neither did she spin"
+"Valancy toiled not, neither did she spin."

-Context: Opening description of Valancy's new leisurely lifestyle
+Context: Opening of her leisurely island life

 In Today's Words: